Elementary School Program

 How are grade 4 students supported at EDIA in through instruction?

-Grade 4 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction includes Quran, Arabic, Islamic Studies and STEAM.
+Grade 4 classes meet 5 days a week, Sunday through Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic, ICT/Coding and Physical Education (PE).
+Special subject instruction includes Quran and Islamic Studies for further enrichment.

 How does the curriculum instill learning?

 The Core Knowledge Sequence focuses on grammar, spelling, and writing compositions in Grade 4.
 The skills strand is in accord with the findings of the National Reading Panel and is aligned with the goals in the “Reading Foundational Skills” section of the Common Core State Standards.
 In grades 4 students are exposed to richer content in history, science, and literature, designed to both deepen and broaden students’ knowledge and skills.
 Compared to earlier grades, these CKLA units guide students through more sophisticated writing tasks.
 Students are expected to be able to tackle complex written text with rich academic content.
-While lessons vary day to day, each unit includes the following:
+While lessons vary everyday, most units contain some of the following elements below:

 Unit assessments are provided In math students are reinforcing their understanding of concepts taught in Grade 3 and learning new concepts.
 Multiplication, Division, Fractions, Geometry, and founding principles of Algebra are taught.
 Eureka math is the curriculum used for instruction.
 Wootmath is a supplemental digital adaptive math program used for support.